SawadeeGolfSawadeeGolf

 Dec

-The sun is nearly directly overhead, peak UV hits 12-13.
-Combined with 35-40°C heat, this is the most dangerous time for outdoor golf.
-Book 6am tee times or play twilight rounds.
+Sun is nearly directly overhead.
+UV hits 12–13.
+Combined with 35–40°C heat, midday golf is punishing.
+Book 6am tee times or play twilight.

 2